editorandcriticism/editorandcriticism.github.io/md/index.md

 Barthes's answer: pleasure.
 He elaborates thus: [Read more ...](theory1.html)

-<i class="fa fa-file-text"></i> [Decoding Web Sites that Function as
-Propaganda Machines](terrorism-on-web.html): Since both text and graphics and the interaction between the two are used as modes of rhetoric in the context of multimedia, classical rhetoric provides a good basis for a defensive analytical system that allows users to deconstruct websites with poisonous messages.
-[Read more ...](terrorism-on-web.html)

-<i class="fa fa-file-text"></i> [How the Erosion of Newspaper Journalism Is
-Putting Democracy At Risk](knightfall.html)

 <img src="/images/external_link.gif" align="right" />[Principles of Media
 Criticism](https://www.transparencynow.com/mediacrit.htm): Media criticism is in an undeveloped state, today, largely because the